WooCommerce Multistore Documentation for stand-alone stores

 1) Plugin Pre-requirements – Top↑

 Before installing the plugin, you should have at least two stores with WooCommerce setup.
-You will need to install the plugin on all of the sites you want to connect to.

 2) Plugin Install – Automatic Installation – Top↑